playerla/flask-socketio-lit-html/docs/source/introduction.rst

     {% endblock %}

-Create  Flask application, register your component and run it
+Create  Flask application, configure your element and run it

 .. code-block:: python